Using financial services

 - Account minimums: amount needed to open account and minimum required to maintain account, or else how you can avoid fees altogether.

-Generally, to open an account you need the following:
+Generally, to open a bank account you need

 Choosing between a bank and a credit union involves some tradeoffs.